-The length of a bar can be estimated by looking at the phases of the m = 2 and 4 components of the Fourier density amplitudes: the phase is assumed to be maintained nearly constant in the bar region.
-For the H band, we used the bar lengths derived by Laurikainen et al. (2004b).
-For the B band, we derived them in this study, using a similar method, and the resulting values (denoted by barlen) can be found in Table 1.
-However, in the B band the length of the bar could not always be estimated by the Fourier method, most probably due to the effects of dust that make the interpretation of the phase profile more complicated.
-Nevertheless, even for these cases one can still obtain the B-band $Q{\rm T}(r)$ profile and its maximum value in the bar region, $Q{\rm g}(B)$.
+The length of a bar can be estimated by looking at the phases of the m = 2 and m = 4 components of the Fourier density amplitudes: the phase is assumed to be maintained nearly constant in the bar region.
+For the H-band we used the bar lengths derived by Laurikainen et al. (2004b).
+For the B-band we derived them in this study, using a similar method, and the resulting values (denoted by barlen) can be found in Table 1.
+However, in the B-band the length of the bar could not always be estimated by the Fourier method, most probably due to the effects of dust that make the interpretation of the phase profile more complicated.
+Nevertheless, even for these cases one can still obtain the B-band $Q_T(r)$ profile and its maximum value in the bar region, $Q_q(B)$.

-In Fig. 1, we show examples of galaxy images and the Q_T profiles for different morphological types (figures for the rest of the galaxies are available in the electronic version).
-The left-hand side column shows the B-band images, whereas the right-hand side column shows the H-band images in the same scale and orientation.
-The centre column shows the Q_T profiles in both bands (full and dashed line
+In Fig. 1 we show examples of galaxy images and the Q_T -profiles for different morphological types (figures for the rest of the galaxies are available in the electronic version).
+The left column shows the B-band images, whereas the right column shows the H-band images in the same scale and orientation.
+The center column shows the Q_T -profiles in both bands (full and dashed line for B and H, respectively) and the bar lengths are indicated by a vertical line.

-Figure 1.
-A sample of the morphological types.
-The left-hand side column shows the B-band images, while the right-hand side column shows the H-band images.
-The centre column shows the Q_T profiles for the galaxies for B and H band in full and dashed lines, respectively.
-The bar lengths in both bands are marked with a vertical line.
-The full version of this figure is available in the online version of this article on Blackwell Synergy as Supplementary Material.

-for B and H, respectively) and the bar lengths are indicated by a vertical line.
 It is clear from this figure that the B-band profile is generally less smooth due to the influence of the spiral arms.
-For the early-type galaxies, particularly for those with SB, the bar torques derived from the B and H-band images are generally very similar, whereas for later type galaxies, the B-band images seem to give slightly stronger bar strengths.
+For the early-type galaxies, particularly for those with strong bars, the bar torques derived from the B and H-band images are generally very similar, whereas for later type galaxies the B-band images seem to give slightly stronger bar strengths.